 - ME Transfer Course Articulation Table (for students transferring from Utah schools)

-Students must apply and be accepted to Full Major Status in order to take ME EN 2510 and upper division (ME EN 3000-5999) coursework.
+Students must be accepted to Full Major Status in order to take upper division (ME EN 3000-5999) coursework.
 Acceptance to Full Major Status is based on completion of the courses listed below with a GPA of 2.7 or higher and no individual grade below a C-.
 All courses must be taken for a letter grade.
 Courses may be repeated only once, and the second grade will replace the first grade.

 Courses Required for Full Major Status